bcwalden2001/convolution-filter-blurring/README.md

 ### 4. Blurring Process

-- A 25×25 Gaussian filter is generated with a standard deviation of 1.5 by default.
+- A Gaussian filter is generated given a filter size and standard deviation
-- The code applies a box filter via the custom convolution function to blur the grayscale image.
+- The code applies the Gaussian filter via the custom convolution function to blur the grayscale image.
-(Note: Even though the Gaussian filter is generated, the actual convolution uses the box filter.)
+(Note: the convolve function will work with all other filters)

 ### 5. Output Display